 Chatzimisios, P., 2004.
 Performance modelling and enhancement of wireless communication protocols.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: